Benefits of School-Based Assessment in the Learning of Social Studies

 Abstract

-The Ghana government proposed to implement school-based assessment (SBA) in all pre-tertiary education institutions to replace the continuous assessment in 2007.
-However, any research is yet to be conducted in Biakoye District to find out the benefits of school-based assessment in the teaching and learning of Social Studies.
-This study examined the benefits of school-Based Assessment as an innovation in Ghanaian educational system in the learning of Social Studies.
-The descriptive survey was adopted by the study.
-A total of 40 Social Studies teachers from Biakoye District were purposively selected for the study.
-It was found that even though the majority of the Social Studies teachers have never attended workshop on the use of SBA, they implemented it in assessing students.
-The Social Studies teachers used for the study also indicated that the SBA has a lot of benefits in the teaching and learning of Social Studies.
-The study recommends that workshops should be organized for teachers on SBA so that they could use it effectively.
+In 2007, the Ghanaian government proposed the implementation of School-Based Assessment (SBA) in all pre-tertiary education institutions to replace continuous assessment.
+However, no research has yet been conducted in the Biakoye District to examine the benefits of SBA in the teaching and learning of Social Studies.
+This study investigated the benefits of SBA as an innovation in the Ghanaian educational system for Social Studies education.
+A descriptive survey design was employed, and 40 Social Studies teachers from the Biakoye District were purposively selected as participants.
+Findings revealed that, although the majority of teachers had never attended workshops on the use of SBA, they still implemented it in assessing students.
+The teachers also indicated that SBA provides several benefits for the teaching and learning of Social Studies.
+The study recommends that workshops be organized to equip teachers with the necessary skills for effective SBA implementation.

 Downloads